NeuroJSON/jsonlab/README.rst

 to UBJSON.

-We envision that both JSON and its binary counterparts will play important rules not only for light-weight data storage, but also for storage and interchange of scientific data.
-It has both the flexibility and generality as in other general-purpose file specifications, such as `HDF5 <http://www.hdfgroup.org/HDF5/whatishdf5.html>`_ but has significantly reduced complexity and excellent readability.
+We envision that both JSON and its binary counterparts will play important roles for storage, exchange and interoperation of large-scale scientific data among the wide-variety of tools.
+As container-formats, they offer both the flexibility and generality similar to other more sophisticated formats such as `HDF5 <http://www.hdfgroup.org/HDF5/whatishdf5.html>`_, but are significantly simpler with a much greater software ecosystem.

 Towards this goal, we have developed the JData Specification (http://github.com/fangq/jdata) to standardize serializations of complex scientific data structures, such as